|

 PT global operations/expert: Can create user groups in all organizations within the Powertrain portal.

-PT country admin: Can create user groups in all organizations that belong to the country within the Powertrain portal.
+PT country admin: Can create user groups for all organizations of a country within the Powertrain portal.

 PT end user /External user: Cannot create user groups.
 The end user can create internal user groups only if the role is changed to an External principal user in the authorized organization.